 Ask these questions at your first appointment so you won’t be disappointed later.
 “Have you ever been told by a dermatologist that they cannot prescribe oral medications for psoriasis because it is not their area of expertise?” one member asked.

 Certain doctors may have all the qualifications on paper but may have poor patient reviews.
-Check online or ask around to see whether the dermatologist you’re considering is well-liked by their patients.
-Keep in mind that people may be more inclined to post a review if they have had a strongly positive or strongly negative experience, so ratings may be biased.
+Check online or ask around to see whether the dermatologist you’re considering is well-liked by people they’ve treated.

 After your first visit, ask yourself: Does it feel like they listen to you?
 Do you feel confident with their recommendations?
-Choose a dermatologist with whom you feel comfortable discussing your concerns.
-Effective communication is crucial for proper diagnosis and treatment.

 Additionally, assess the overall environment of the dermatology practice.
-A clean, well-managed office with helpful staff can contribute to a positive health care experience.
+A clean, well-managed office with helpful staff can contribute to a positive healthcare experience.

 Remember, finding a good dermatologist may involve trial and error.
-It may take weeks to get your first appointment, and it may be hard to find a psoriasis doctor who is taking new patients.
-After you secure your first appointment, regular follow-up appointments and open communication will contribute to the successful long-term management of your psoriasis.
+It may take weeks or months to get your first appointment, and it may be hard to find a psoriasis doctor who is taking new patients.

 Get updates directly to your inbox.

-Become a member to get even more:
+Become a member to get even more

 We'd love to hear from you!
 Please share your name and email to post and read comments.